 What it Actually Feels Like to Quit Your Job to Travel

-I said my goodbyes, left the office for the last time, and walked immediately into an uber bound for LAX.
+I said my goodbyes, left the office for the last time, and walked immediately into a taxi bound for LAX.

 My one-way ticket to London was the only thing waiting for me when I got there.
 That and a mild what-am-I-doing-with-my-life thought tornado.

-I walked into work wearing an outfit I planned to throw in the trash can bank-robber-style on my way out the door, with my very conspicuous travel backpack strapped to my back.
-There was no disguising that I was quitting my corporate job to travel full-time while rocking that style.
+I walked into work wearing an outfit I planned to throw in the garbage bank-robber-style on my way out the door, with a very conspicuous travel backpack strapped to my back.
+There was no disguising that I was quitting my corporate job to travel full time while rocking that style.

 Not the case.

-I called an Uber to drive me to the airport as I was changing out of my last work uniform and into my full-time traveler one.
+I called a taxi to drive me to the airport as I was changing out of my last work uniform and into my full-time traveler one.
 I was still sniffing back my tears as I walked out the door of the office for the last time.

 My 10-minute ride to the airport wasn’t the movie montage type.
 The driver didn’t ask where I was off to or how long I would be there.
 I didn’t get a chance to stick my head out of the sunroof waving goodbye to Los Angeles or exclaim “I’m leaving for London on a one-way ticket!"